mitin001/blog/2025/10/06/freakonomics-2015-06-09-doping.md

 # [When to Rob a Bank].
 06-09.
 Should We Just Let the Tour de France Dopers Dope Away?

-This section of the last [Freakonomics] volume answered a question about the history of sports and doping.
+This section of the last [Freakonomics](../../../2025/10/07/freakonomics-2015-when-to-rob-a-bank.md) volume answered a question about the history of sports and doping.

-[Freakonomics]: ../../../series/freakonomics.md
 [When to Rob a Bank]: https://www.google.com/books/edition/When_to_Rob_a_Bank/2lidBAAAQBAJ

 ## When in the history of sports did athletes begin doping?